Joeski88/hang_man/README.md

 - [random](https://docs.python.org/3/library/random.html) was used to implement pseudo-random word selection from word bank.
 - [os](https://docs.python.org/3/library/os.html) was used to clear the terminal before running the program.
-- [String](https://docs.python.org/3/library/string.html) ws used to read strings added into code.
+- [String](https://docs.python.org/3/library/string.html) processes standard strings in various ways in python.

 ##### Third-party imports: